zyudhishthu Profile Banner

 Statuses

-Sidewalk enthusiast.
-Formerly a Saint Paulite, sometimes writing about housing in the Twin Cities.
-Nowadays I’m an econ research assistant in Chicago
+Sidewalk enthusiast and former Saint Paulite.
+I like to write about housing in the Twin Cities, now an econ research assistant in Chicago.
+Mostly on Bluesky

 Chicago